jo3-l/blog/content/posts/programming-links.md

 ---
-title: Favorites
-weight: 1
+title: A collection of my favorite blog posts
 date: '2024-08-09'
-summary: 'A collection of my favorite technical content—pieces that influence the way I think about programming.'
+summary: 'Some pieces of technical content that influence the way I think about programming.'
-description: 'A collection of my favorite technical content—pieces that influence the way I think about programming.'
-hidemeta: true
+tags: [programming]
 ---

 In no particular order.
 Unfortunately, since I started collecting these several years after I started programming,